-- D. Repeat step C until the brake lever/pedal is firm. - E. At this point, perform step B, C, and D on the other FRONT bleeder screw; then move to the REAR bleeder screw and follow the same procedure.
+- D. Repeat step C until the brake lever/pedal is firm. - E. At this point, perform step B, C, and D on the FRONT RIGHT bleeder screw; then move to the FRONT LEFT bleeder screw and follow the same procedure.
 4. Carefully check the entire hydraulic brake system that all hose connections are tight, the bleed screws are tight, the protective caps are installed, and no leakage is present.